-The Colorado Commission on Criminal and Juvenile Justice, with direction from Colorado House Bill 08-1119, addresses the issue of racial and ethnic disparities in the adult and juvenile justice systems by conducting studies of the policies and practices in Colorado.
-The statute mandates the Commission to have the goal of reducing disparity and reviewing work and resources compiled by states in the area of disparity reduction.
-These concerns frame all the work done by the Commission and its committees.
+The Colorado Commission on Criminal and Juvenile Justice, with direction from Colorado House Bill 2008-1119, addresses the issue of racial and ethnic disparities in the adult and juvenile justice systems by conducting studies of the policies and practices in Colorado.
+The statute mandated the Commission to pursue the goal of reducing disparity and reviewing work and resources compiled by states in the area of disparity reduction.
+These concerns framed all the work done by the Commission and its committees.

 According to the Juvenile Justice and Delinquency Prevention Act of (2002), "minority populations" are defined as American Indian, Alaskan Native, Asian, Black or African American, Hispanic or Latino and Native Hawaiian or other Pacific Islander.

 The size of the minority population at various points in the juvenile justice system that is disproportionate to that groups portion of the general population.
 Includes any contact from arrest to confinement and all the decision points in between.